 Who wouldn’t add lighting to their list of favorite kitchen features?
 It’s like jewelry for the kitchen.
 When we first bought our house there was nothing pretty about the lights.
 We had one tiny light over the sink behind frosted glass, one dome light on the ceiling and a vent hood light.
-With all three together there wasn’t enough light for working in the kitchen.
+With all three together there wasn’t nearly enough light for working in the kitchen.

 Goose neck lights are awesome and I knew I wanted them over the sink.
 I love how they look, and the graceful curve is a nice visual relief to all the angles of the open beam ceiling.
 Considering the thousands of options for goose neck lights I found them relatively quickly on Wayfair at a great price.

 I got my Goose Neck Lights on Wayfair but they’re not available there any longer.
 I was, however, able to locate them for a much less at Home Depot.
 They’re really outdoor lights but I new the industrial feel of the lights would contrast the white cabinets and shiny stainless appliances perfectly.